microsoft/industry/fsi/referenceArchitecture.md

 ![Financial Services Industry Reference Architecture](./docs/mc4f-reference-architecture_v2.png)

-The visio diagram for above architecture can be reached from [here](./docs/mc4f_v2.vsdx).
+The Visio diagram for above architecture can be reached from [here](./docs/mc4f_v2.vsdx).

 Below you can find the list of covered Microsoft Cloud for Financial Services components in the Reference Architecture and information about them.